 FEP takes a problem-solving approach to meeting clients’ needs.
 Workplace law is complicated, and there is a difference between how the law is supposed to work and the real-life choices people face when their paychecks and livelihoods are at stake.
 We help people understand the legal landscape so they can make better-informed decisions.

-Support us when you search, shop online, and travel--all at no cost to you.
+Support us when you search and shop online.
 Go to Goodsearch.com and choose Fair Employment Project as the cause you want to support.